 Assessing puerperal psychosis

 The onset of puerperal psychosis may occur up to 12 weeks after the birth.
-The combination of psychosis and lapsed insight and judgement endangers the safety and wellbeing of the affected woman and her infant and requires urgent, careful assessment.
+The combination of psychosis and lapsed insight and judgement endangers the safety and wellbeing of the affected woman and her infant.
+Puerperal psychosis requires urgent, careful assessment.

 As puerperal psychosis is a serious and complex mental health disorder, a specialist psychiatrist needs to be consulted.

 Diagnosis of puerperal psychosis is based on accepted diagnostic criteria (DSM-V or ICD-10).